© Philipp Herfort Photography

 Discover Sorbian culture in Saxony

-Tip: Dive into the colourful world of the Sorbian people at the Sorbian Museum in Bautzen or visit the region during Easter!
+Tip: Dive into the colourful world of the Sorbian people at the Sorbian Museum in Bautzen.

 It appears that you are using Microsoft Internet Explorer as your web browser to access our site.